BWF World Tour

-The BWF World Tour is a Grade 2 badminton tournament series, sanctioned by Badminton World Federation (BWF).
+The BWF World Tour is a Grade 2 badminton tournament series, sanctioned by the Badminton World Federation (BWF).
 It is a competition open to the top world ranked players in singles (men's and women's) and doubles (men's, women's and mixed).
 The competition was announced on 19 March 2017 and came into effect starting from 2018, replacing the BWF Super Series, which was held from 2007 to 2017.

 The BWF World Tour are divided into six levels, namely World Tour Finals, Super 1000, Super 750, Super 500, and Super 300 in order (part of the HSBC World Tour).
 One other category of tournament, the BWF Tour Super 100 level, also offers ranking points.

 Features

 Prize money

 This table shows minimum total prize money for each level of BWF World Tour tournament.
 The minimum total prize money is decreased due to the COVID-19 pandemic in 2021.
 All values are in United States dollar.

 The prize money is distributed via the following formula: